Marius-450/anisha/README.md

     :param angle_offset: angle in degrees to rotate the shape counter-clockwise. default = 0 = start at East.
     :param outline: The outline of the ellipse.
 Must be a hex value for a color or a 3 values tuple.
     :param colors: Number of colors used in the bitmap and palette. default 128.
     :param steps: Number of lines to draw.
+If None, computed to be roundish.

 ```